-Six general indications were deleted from the class headings of the 2016 version of the 10th edition of the Nice Classification.
-The indications in question are set out below in bold:
+Six general indications were deleted from the class headings of the 2016 version of the 10th edition of the Nice Classification, and one more deleted in the 12th edition.
+The remaining indications are set out below in bold:

-Class 7: Machines and machine tools
+Class 7: Machines and machine tools.